wokast/RePrimAnd/_sources/installing.rst.txt

 Unit tests
 ^^^^^^^^^^

-Please also take a minute to run the unit tests to ensure correct compilation
+Building the unit tests is deactivated by default.
+To build them, specify

 .. code::

+   meson configure -Dbuild_tests=true
    ninja test

+Please report errors on the issue tracker.

 Benchmarks
 ^^^^^^^^^^